 It is not possible to know at what price the BPRO will be liquidated, what it is possible to know is at what price it will surely not liquidate.
-The BPRO is not going to be settled as long as the BTC price is higher than the BPRO price divided by the system coverage.
+The BPRO is not going to be liquidated as long as the BTC price is higher than the BPRO price divided by the system coverage.
 But it will probably not be liquidated with that BTC price either, it will be even a little lower.

 What would it mean for the market to react, some examples: